-Details of the membership of the nomination and remuneration committee and of the number of meetings and individuals' attendance at each is disclosed in appendix 7.1.
+Details of the membership of the nomination and remuneration committee and of the number of meetings and individuals' attendance at each is on page 179.

 The committee was materially assisted in its considerations at all meetings held in 2019/20 by Geraldine Opreshko, director of workforce and organisational development.
 This was in person or by advice and guidance to the Chair.